 The layout of any leading retail store is the result of significant market and consumer research.
 The presentation and placement of products play a vital role in converting a browsing shopper into a customer.
 Retail merchandising therefore plays an integral role in formulating a shops layout, and the placement of new and older products.

 You may be surprised to learn the extensive psychological and scientific factors that influence retail merchandising and the placement of products within a store.
 For example, research has shown that since the majority of humans are right handed, it is most common for customers to head first towards the right side of a store.
-Similarly, when looking at products on a display shelf, a consumer’s eye will predominantly look from right to left.
+Similarly, when looking at products on a display shelf or on POP displays, a consumer’s eye will predominantly look from right to left..
 In a curved store, people tend to walk on the inside of the curve, rather than the outside.
 New products are therefore placed in accordance with these discoveries in relation to consumer behaviour.

 At the core of any retail merchandising strategy, is a focus on appealing to the interests of the target consumer.
 Therefore, before making any decisions in relation to merchandising tactics, brands undertake significant (and expensive) research in order to define their target consumer, and to understand their motivations when purchasing a product or service.